SharmaShivani12/Titanic_Disaster/README.md

 data Source: Kaggle

-Goal :  predict if a passenger survived the sinking of the Titanic or not.
+##Goal :  predict if a passenger survived the sinking of the Titanic or not.

 ML Algorithm: Random forest algorithm(classification)

+About
+This repository contains the my implementation of the code of titanic disaster survivor .
+In the code section section I have meticulously articulated the logic and concept of the syntax.